 Occupying 38 hectares within the Australian Marine Complex (AMC), the Support Industry Precinct provides serviced land for small to medium-sized suppliers of goods and services to the shipbuilding, defence and resource development industries, with a focus on location, ease of access and affordability.

-The close proximity of the Support Industry Precinct to the Maritime Precinct <link to page>, Fabrication Precinct <link to page> and Common User Facility <link to page> at the AMC provides real opportunities and synergies for companies keen to locate close to major customers.
+The close proximity of the Support Industry Precinct to the Maritime Precinct, Fabrication Precinct WA Applied Engineering and Shipbuilding Training Centre; and Common User Facility <link to page> at the AMC provides real opportunities and synergies for companies keen to locate close to major customers.

 The Support Industry Precinct is also close to Perth's other heavy industrial zones, with high-wide load roads providing ease of access.